WisconsinAutonomous/CodingChallenges/controls_pid/README.md

 ## PID Coding Challenge
-This is one of two options for this year's controls coding challenge.
+This is the first of two options for this year's controls coding challenge.
 It goes over the basics of PID (Proportional – Integral – Derivative) control and includes a short coding challenge to write your own PID controller.
 PID controllers are one of the most common types of control systems, and are used in a variety of industries and applications – including our own car!